 Okay, okay, maybe let’s not go full anarchy, I can sense the panicky look in your guests’ faces.
 Still, maybe you can get away with offering one of these as a supplemental side dish in the name of culinary diversity and broadening of horizons.

 Stainless Steel Potato Masher, $9.97 on Amazon

 For all your mashing needs.

-A convincing doppelgänger for the traditional potato variety, cauliflower mash offers a similarly satisfying rich, creamy texture but with a distinct earthy-sweet edge.
+A convincing doppelgänger for the traditional potato variety, cauliflower mash offers a similarly satisfying rich, creamy texture but with a distinct earthy-sweet edge (it’s also kosher for a keto Thanksgiving).
 If you want to really up the ante with minimal extra effort, try whipping in punchy roasted garlic and savory fresh thyme.
-Get the recipe.
+Get the Mashed Cauliflower recipe.

 This year, ditch the marshmallows and casserole pan routine and upgrade sweet potatoes to leading starch side dish.
 While warming spices like ginger, cinnamon, and cardamom always make a nice flavor profile match, why not try folding in some oh-so-seasonally-appropriate maple syrup?
 The slightly sweet mash (no pun intended) was just made to be BFFs with thick, savory turkey gravy.
 Pro tip: Make sure to bake the taters instead of boiling to avoid any potential waterlogging.
 Get our Maple Mashed Sweet Potatoes recipe.

 Amazon Fresh Grocery Delivery